Grupo Comercial Chedraui, S.A.B. de C.V. (OTCMKTS:GCHEF) Short Interest Down 48.7% in November

 Grupo Comercial Chedraui, S.A.B. de C.V.
-(OTCMKTS:GCHEF – Get Rating) was the target of a significant decrease in short interest in the month of November.
+(OTCMKTS:GCHEF – Get Rating) saw a significant decrease in short interest in the month of November.
 As of November 30th, there was short interest totalling 260,500 shares, a decrease of 48.7% from the November 15th total of 508,000 shares.
-Based on an average daily volume of 0 shares, the days-to-cover ratio is presently ∞ days.
+Based on an average daily volume of 0 shares, the short-interest ratio is presently ∞ days.

 Grupo Comercial Chedraui, SAB. de C.V. operates self-service stores.
 The company operates through three segments: Retail in Mexico, Retail in the United States, and Real Estate.
 Its stores sell electronic goods, perishables, cloths, groceries, and general merchandise.
 The company also leases commercial space to third parties; and operates and maintains shopping centers.